Programming DynamoDB with the Amazon SDK for Java 2.x - Amazon DynamoDB

 You can configure the following impactful properties using ClientOverrideConfiguration:

-• apiCallTimeout—The amount of time to allow the client to complete the execution of an API call.
-This includes the request handler execution that consists of all the HTTP requests including retries.
+• apiCallTimeout – The amount of time that the client has to completely execute an API call.
+This includes the request handler execution that consists of all the HTTP requests, including retries.

 RetryMode